jwoehr/qisjob/README.md

 You can use the experimental [NuQasm2](https://github.com/jwoehr/nuqasm2) to compile your OPENQASM2.0 source code and run it if you first install that project and then use `qisjob`'s `-n` _include-path:include-path:..._ switch

+You can use the class `QisJob` in your own program and feed it a string of OPENQASM2.0 source code via the `qasm_src=` kwarg.

 For this project you must install
 * [Qiskit/qiskit-terra](https://github.com/Qiskit/qiskit-terra)
 * [Qiskit/qiskit-aer](https://github.com/Qiskit/qiskit-aer)